MUSA611-CPLN692-spring2020/MUSA611-CPLN692-week2/README.md

   - Control Flow (excluding loops, focusing on if/else)
   - Functions and scope

-* Week 1 lab
+* Week 1 assignment
-  - Review of our first lab work
+  - Review of our first assignment

 #### Git/Github (continued)
 - Forking